-THIS TOO SHALL PASS/By Punam Bakshi Mohandas
+THIS TOO SHALL PASS

-First we have the Terrible Two’s, which thank heavens, seems to be limited to just that particular year and then… we have the dreaded teens!
+First, we have the Terrible Two’s, which thank heavens, seems to be limited to just that particular year and then… we have the dreaded teens!
 Almost subconsciously, parents the world over start girding their loins in preparation for rudeness, surliness, messy rooms and messier arguments from their hitherto angelic offspring, while teenagers suddenly, inexplicably, refuse to recognise their parents in public – almost as though they were all the result of immaculate conceptions – and look forward to this open societal licence to create mayhem at home.

-Are teenagers really as terrible as they’re made out to be, though?
+Are teenagers as terrible as they’re made out to be, though?
 I hold a contrary view here.
 I’ve never had any real trouble with my children when they were teenagers; bunking from school once or twice is hardly “trouble”.
-Furthermore, during my years of teaching at university, I haven’t faced too many unruly incidents either; on the contrary, I find many teens or those just stepping into their 20’s are respectful, responsible and focused.
+Furthermore, during my years of teaching at university, I haven’t faced too many unruly incidents either; on the contrary, I find many teens or those just stepping into their 20s are respectful, responsible and focused.

 Therefore, are we, the so-called adults, responsible in some manner for confusing our teenaged children?
 At the age of sixteen, a teen can get a learner’s driving licence, but he still can’t vote.
 It’s all right to have a boyfriend/girlfriend and, presumably, sex, but the teen can’t imbibe alcohol legally.
 What are the kind of crazily mixed signals we’re sending out as a society?
 I’m not for a moment advocating that we lower the age for voting or drinking alcohol, merely, pointing out the absurdities in our societal rules.